 One of the delights of holidays with your dogs is the chance to explore new places.
 Good your your head and good for your dogs nose.

 But Skye and Lochalsh can be a challenge.
 We’ve free ranging sheep and cattle on common grazings related to crofting and lots of people keep chickens, and these might be free roaming too.
-The deer population in Skyecand Lochalsh is quite low but in Kintail, Torridon, Glen Elg, you’ll find more.
+The deer population in Skye and Lochalsh is quite low but in Kintail, Torridon, Glen Elg, you’ll find more..
+And there are ground nesting birds in places.
+So always make your own assessment before letting your dog off the lead and unless your dog has remarkably low prey drive, you’ll need to be alert.

 Fortunately, the woodland walks above Varis are livestock free.
 There is the occasional deer but there aren’t many.
-There may be livestock or horse in the fields below the footpath between Varis and Kirkton.
+There may be livestock or horse s in the fields below the footpath between Varis and Kirkton.

 When we stay in the house, our dogs regular morning circuit is up into the woodland behind the house.
 There are a number of variants including going to the top of the local peak Scurr Mor and Auchtertyre Hill.
 Lovely views.
 Dogs are normally safe to be off the lead around this circuit if they’ve good recall.
-You’ll meet other local dog walkers so usual care is needed
+You’ll meet other local dog walkers so usual care is needed.

 We also walk our dog at